meirisoda/school_fall2023/NTRN201/Exam 2_Final/Exam2_Final Study Guide.md

 42. What types of foods contain Vitamin C?
 	1. citrus
 43. Why are refined grains less healthy than whole grains?
-	1.
 44. What are the functions of water in the body?
+	1. lubricant, universal solvent, blood, CSF
 45. How does water regulate body temperature?
+	1. skin and blood
 46. What hormones participate in fluid conservation in the body?
 What role do they play?
 47. Is thirst a good indicator of hydration status?
 Why or why not?
 48. What are symptoms of dehydration/heat exhaustion/stroke?